 How much do you travel?

-Junior investment staff travel several weeks out of the year, typically to attend annual meetings, tour portfolio companies and assets, and contribute to on-going due diligence.
+Under normal circumstances, junior investment staff travel several weeks out of the year, typically to attend annual meetings, tour portfolio companies and assets, and contribute to on-going due diligence.
 Past trips have included: touring a construction site in Hawaii, attending an annual meeting in Scotland, and visiting tech startups in China.